 However, if you are careful, there is no reason you can’t remove skin tags safely at home.
 Remember that removing tags does not prevent them from forming again or forming on other parts of the body.
 Finally, never attempt to remove moles or cysts with a razor as you will cause bleeding, scarring, and potentially serious infection.
 A doctor should always undertake the removal of such things.

 1. Cutaneous skin tags, or acrochordon, are benign, fleshy growths that form most commonly on high friction areas of the body and are mostly removed for cosmetic reasons.

 2. A doctor should assess skin tags if they become inflamed, swollen, painful, or seep pus.

-3. Epidermoid cysts can be distinguished from skin tags by their texture and their place under the skin; such cysts should not be cut or lanced at home.
+3. Epidermoid cysts can be distinguished from skin tags by their texture and place under the skin; such cysts should not be cut or lanced at home.

 6. When cutting away skin tags at home, sharp scissors or blades are needed, and sterilization is necessary.

 7. The tag area should be numbed and sterilized before cutting; pulling the skin tag away from the body allows for a clean cut.

 8. If the wound bleeds, it is necessary to cover it with a band-aid after applying antiseptic cream.